notPlancha/volume-profiles-v1/README.md

 * It's possible that an update to spotify or spicetify will break your saved volumes, but I've yet to experience this.
 If this happens, try raising an issue on the [Volume Profile issues's github page](https://github.com/notPlancha/volume-profiles-spicetify/issues)
   * Same thing for any other issue/bug
 * This extension uses Uzair Farooq's [arrive.js](https://github.com/uzairfarooq/arrive)
+* It might not work on linux (if anyone could test on linux and let me know if it works or not please let me know)
 ## More

 * Check out me ([@notPlancha](https://github.com/notPlancha)) for possibly future extensions, and check the where the repository is updated and stuff https://github.com/notPlancha/volume-profiles-spicetify